 Offer online payment options

 Get your invoices paid quicker by streamlining your payment process.
-After all, giving customers an easy way to pay your invoices not only ensures better cash flow but it improves their experience with your company.
+After all, giving customers an easy way to pay your invoices ensures better cash flow and improves their experience with your company.
 And companies with complex customers could benefit from the Billtrust Business Payments Network (BPN) because it can handle large volumes of payments.

 What do you do when a customer does not pay an invoice?